ShadowBuilds/homebrew-tap/README.md

 2. Public auditability
 3. Build-options controlled to be those best suited for the project, configured in a way where our open source time can best help users.
+   + This includes build consistency with our binary releases

 Non-goals: